 A Digital Nomad Guide to Tangier

 Tangier is a city in northern Morocco, located near the Strait of Gibraltar.
 Bathed by the waters of the Atlantic Ocean, it is the capital of the Tangier-Tetouan-Alhucemas region.
-During part of the 20th century it constituted an international protectorate called the International Zone of Tangier, until the incorporation of the city to Morocco with the independence of the country.
+During part of the 20th century, it constituted an international protectorate called the International Zone of Tangier, until the incorporation of the city into Morocco with the independence of the country.

 The city of Tangier has been throughout its history a meeting place between Muslim, Jewish and Christian cultures.
 In the ancient world, the Greeks, Phoenicians and Romans always had a prominent presence in the city.
 In addition, Tangier had Byzantine, Arab, Portuguese, British, Spanish and Moroccan governments, and all of them had an influence on its culture and history.